 Recent advancements in water-soluble fertilizers, such as Polyfeed (19:19:19) and Potassium Nitrate (13:00:45), have further bolstered the adoption of foliar feeding.
 These specialty fertilizers, with their high solubility and low salt index, are tailored for foliar application and can be customized to meet crop-specific nutrient requirements at various growth stages (Mona et al., 2012).
 Multi-nutrient mixtures, combining NPK with other micronutrients, provide a holistic approach to site-specific nutrient management, correcting deficiencies and fostering robust plant growth.

-Given the growing importance of foliar feeding in modern agriculture and sericulture, there is a pressing need to develop effective multi-nutrient formulations tailored for mulberry.
-The present study aims to formulate and evaluate the efficacy of multi-nutrient mixtures for improving leaf yield and quality in mulberry, ultimately contributing to sustainable sericulture practices.
+Keeping in mind about the growing importance of foliar feeding in modern agriculture and sericulture, there is a pressing need to develop effective multi-nutrient formulations tailored for mulberry.
+The present study aimed to formulate and evaluate the efficacy of multi-nutrient mixtures for improving leaf yield and quality in mulberry, ultimately contributing to sustainable sericulture practices.

 Materials and Methods